-In conclusion , we proposed a model based on delay differential equations for passive ML in quantum dot lasers.
+In conclusion, we proposed a model based on delay differential equations for passive ML in quantum dot lasers.
 The model predicts the appearance of ML pulses with no accompanying self-pulsations.
 The gain recovery is specific to quantum dot lasers.
 It explains the absence of the low frequency self-pulsations and bistability between the ML regime and lasing-off state.

-The authors acknowledge support of the Fonds National de la Recherche Scientifique (Belgium), the Interuniversity Attraction Pole Programme - Belgian Science Policy, the State of Berlin, and the EU under grant TOB B1-1911.
-E.A.V. would like to thank the Isaac Newton Institute (Cambridge, UK) for its hospitality.
+The authors acknowledge support of the Fonds National de la Recherche Scientifique (Belgium), the Interuniversity Attraction Pole Programme-Belgian Science Policy, the State of Berlin, and the EU under Grant No. TOB B1-1911.
+One of the authors (E.A.V.) would like to thank the Isaac Newton Institute (Cambridge, UK) for its hospitality.